Parent & Derived Roles

-A single role as we have seen till now is a collection of t codes and/or authorization objects.
-However in addition to these, SAP also allows to create composite roles which contain one or more single roles.
-In this post, we will discuss the technical and business reasons for working with composite roles.
+A single role is an integration of t codes and authorization objects.
+However, SAP also designs composite roles that contain one or few single roles.
+Let us explore the technical and business reasons for exploring the composite roles.

-Even though transactions can not be directly added to a composite role, a composite role can have its own menu structure.
-We display the same through the Auditor role provided by SAP
+Although transactions cannot be added directly to a composite role, however, it can have its own menu structure that is displayed through the SAP Auditor role.

 PFCG – Composite Role Menu

-- Single roles are mapped to tasks performed by users .
-Since a typical user performs multiple tasks, the total access for a user is represented through a composite role which includes the individual task roles.
+- Single roles are mapped to user tasks.
+As any typical user performs multiple tasks, the total user access is represented through a composite role.

-- The entire system landscape consists of a number of separate SAP systems (like ECC, BW, SRM, CRM etc.) and users are administered through a CUA.
-A user maintaining a role A in ECC will need the corresponding role B in BW and role C in CRM.
+- The entire system landscape comprises of a number of separate SAP systems and users are directed through a CUA.
+A user maintaining a role A in ECC will handle the corresponding role B in BW and role C in CRM.
 This can be achieved through a composite role that links to the individual roles in the various systems.

 Transaction & Value Roles